pslisko/performa365docs/docs/gettoknow/enrollment_administrator.rst

 If this role is not used, course owners can still administrativelly enroll learners in their own courses, but not in all courses from the catalog.

 ..
-Users in this role can perform:
+Users in this role can:

 * :ref:`administratively enroll learners to courses <administrative_enrollment>`